Barbie: Princess Charm School

-Barbie: Princess Charm School is a 2011 computer-animated fantasy film directed by Zeke Norton and produced by Mattel Entertainment (under the name of Barbie Entertainment) with Rainmaker Entertainment.
-It was released to DVD on September 13, 2011, and made its television premiere on Nickelodeon on November 13, 2011.
-The twentieth entry in the Barbie film series, it follows the story of Blair Willows, a poor girl living in the kingdom of Gardania, who wins an annual lottery to attend a prestigious school where girls can train to become princesses or royal ladies.
-As Blair learns the ways of a proper princess, she discovers the mystery behind the kingdom's missing heiress to the throne.
+Barbie: Princess Charm School is a 2011 animated fantasy film directed by Zeke Norton and produced by Mattel Entertainment (under the name of Barbie Entertainment) with Rainmaker Entertainment.
+It was released on DVD on September 13, 2011, and made its television debut on Nickelodeon two months later.

+The twentieth installment in the Barbie film series, the plot follows Blair Willows, a teenage girl living in the kingdom of Gardania, who wins an annual lottery to attend a prestigious school where girls can train to become princesses or royal ladies.
+As Blair learns the ways of being a proper princess, she uncovers the mystery and secrets behind the kingdom's missing heiress to the throne.

-Official description
+Description

-"Barbie stars as Blair Willows, a kind-hearted girl who is chosen to attend Princess Charm School: a magical, modern place that teaches dancing, how to have tea parties, and proper princess manners.
-Blair loves her classes – as well as the helpful magical sprites and her new friends, Princesses Hadley and Pincess Isla.
-But when royal teacher Dame Devin discovers that Blair looks a lot like the kingdom's missing princess, she turns Blair's world upside down to stop her from claiming the throne.
+"Barbie stars as Blair Willows, a kind-hearted girl who is chosen to attend the famed Princess Charm School: a magical, modern place that teaches dancing, how to have tea parties, and proper princess manners.
+Blair loves her classes – as well as the helpful magical sprites and her new friends, Princess Hadley and Princess Isla.
+But when one of the royal teachers, Dame Devin, discovers that Blair looks a lot like the kingdom's missing princess, she turns Blair's world upside down to stop her from claiming the throne.
 Now Blair, Hadley and Isla must find an enchanted crown to prove Blair's true identity in this charming and magical princess story!"

 Plot

 In the kingdom of Gardania, teenage Blair Willows works as a waitress at a small café to support her sickly adoptive mother and younger sister Emily.
 Returning home, Blair is shocked to find out via a televised broadcast that she has won a lottery for a scholarship to become a Lady Royal—a princess's advisor—at the prestigious Princess Charm School, a magical academy where princesses from different kingdoms are educated.
 Emily reveals that she signed up Blair for the lottery multiple times to ensure her selection.
 Despite Blair's reluctance, her mother assures her that attending the school is a good opportunity.

-Blair is immediately taken to school via carriage where she is joyfully greeted by a golden retriever named Prince.
+A carriage comes and takes Blair to the school, where she is enthusiastically greeted by a golden retriever named Prince.
 Blair meets Headmistress Alexandra Privet, who tells her that every student is assigned a fairy to act as their personal assistant.
 Blair's fairy, Grace, takes her to her dorm where she meets her roommates: Princess Isla, who mixes electronic music, and Princess Hadley, an avid sportswoman.
-Blair is also introduced to Dame Devin, sister-in-law of the late Queen Isabella, and Devin's daughter, Delancy, who will be crowned princess and ruler of Gardania at the school's graduation ceremony.
+Blair is also introduced to Dame Devin, sister-in-law of the late Queen Isabella, sister of the late King Reginald and Devin's daughter, Delancy, who will be crowned princess and ruler of Gardania at the school's graduation ceremony.
 Blair struggles in her classes due her clumsiness; and is further hampered by Dame Devin and Delancy, who take a strong disliking to Blair and make several attempts to sabotage her.
 Blair perseveres and improves when she receives special tutoring from Headmistress Privet.